“Love the Lord your God with all your heart

 But there are many other ways we can worship: prayer, scripture, testimonies, serving, giving, etc. You’ll find at Laurelwood we try to incorporate different ways to worship God so that ultimately we can live out Mark 12:30.

-No matter what your personal preference or what way you connect best when worshipping, we want each Sunday to be about God and not about us.
+No matter what your personal preference or what way you connect best when worshiping, we want each Sunday to be about God and not about us.
 The Worship Ministry has a goal of “responding rightly to a right understanding of God” and this helps remind us that we worship not for ourselves or for our own entertainment but to give God the glory.

 And God does deserve the glory.
 Jesus Christ lived the life we were supposed to live and died the death we were supposed to die so that we might have life with Him.
 That’s the Gospel message and that is good news worth getting excited about.
 So join us Sunday as we sing and worship and celebrate that truth together in community.